Northern Ireland abortion: Westminster must not miss crucial opportunity to reform law

-Diana Johnson MP will introduce a backbench bill today (23 October) calling for the decriminalisation of abortion in England, Wales and Northern Ireland.
+Diana Johnson MP will introduce a backbench bill today (23 October) calling for the partial decriminalisation of abortion in England, Wales and Northern Ireland.
 MPs are also attempting to amend the Northern Ireland (Executive Formation and Exercise of Functions) Bill - due to be debated on Wednesday (24 October) - so that it includes clauses that will force the Government to act upon its human rights obligations by reforming Northern Ireland’s abortion and equal marriage laws.

 Grainne Teggart, Northern Ireland Campaign Manager at Amnesty International UK, said:

 “Westminster must use this week to show it will prioritise the health and rights of women and girls in Northern Ireland by moving a step closer towards scrapping Northern Ireland’s archaic and cruel abortion law.

 “Amnesty’s recent polling shows that the majority of people in Northern Ireland want Westminster to reform the abortion law, and MPs from across the political parties are mounting increasing pressure on the Government to act.
 What more is it going to take for Westminster to take this urgent issue seriously?”